zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/11-sinhala-google.md

 [APZ 103.7] (# apz103.7) # apz103.7 .ref .apz} "by Shramana
 Knowing the Dhamma held "means knowing, generating, equating, deciding and publishing Held.
 Published.
 When preached.
-“All edits are impermanent It was said knowingly and knowingly.
+"All edits are impermanent It was said knowingly and knowingly.
 Published.
 Preached.
 Imposed Was kept.
 Opened and distributed.
 Published.
 All editors Suffering and all Dhammas are infinite and ignorance causes edits (